AEye's Next-Gen AI-Based Perception May Become the 'Eyes' of Self-Driving Cars

 Many lidars designed for use in self-driving cars are made using 905 nanometer silicon lasers to save costs.
 These lasers are inexpensive to produce, However, one problem with 905 nanometer wavelength laser is that they are harmful to the human eye.

-"From an eye safety standpoint, it's mind boggling that they would put these on the streets."
-Greene said.
+"From an eye safety standpoint, it's mind boggling that they would put these on the streets," said Greene.

 These 905 nanometer lasers we never really regulated by a government body, as they were never really expected to be deployed in non-military applications, such as autonomous cars.
 In the future, government regulations may limit their widespread use in the automotive industry.